Chapter 14 Summarizing Data

 Summarizing data is what it sounds like.
 You’re reducing the number of rows in your dataset based on some predetermined method.
 Taking the average of a group of numbers is summarizing the data.
 Many numbers have been condensed to one: the average.
 In this chapter we’ll go over summarizing data, and some aesthetic changes we can make for publication ready tables.

-We’ll take a look at the 2018 hourly mean NO2 concentrations for the Atlantic provinces (New Brunswick, Prince Edward Island, Nova Scotia, and Newfoundland).
+For this section we’ll take a look at the 2018 hourly mean NO2 concentrations for the Atlantic provinces (New Brunswick, Prince Edward Island, Nova Scotia, and Newfoundland).
 The dataset is available in the R4EnvChem Project Template repository.
-Also if you’re keen, you can download any number of atmospheric datasets from Environment and Climate Change Canada’s (ECCC) National Airborne Pollution Program’s (NAPS) website. here
+Also if you’re keen, you can download any number of atmospheric datasets from Environment and Climate Change Canada’s (ECCC) National Airborne Pollution Program’s (NAPS) website here.

-We will learn pivot_longer function in the next chapter, but you can take the following tidying code for granted in this chapter.
+We will learn pivot_longer function in the next chapter, Restructuring Your Data, but you can take the following tidying code for granted in this chapter.

 rename_with(~tolower(gsub("/.*", "", .x))) %>%